 A gentle breeze wafts the fragrance of coconut sautéed peppers, yellow and orange squash, broccoli, onion, and eggplant.
 Bowls hold nuts, tofu, quartered apples and oranges, mounds of torn kale, brown rice, mesclun greens mixed with peppers, carrots, and tomatoes, and bean mixes.
 Sauces are available to drizzle.
 Hot spice-infused bitter melon offers a first-time taste adventure.
 I don’t know its name until I Google it when I get home: goya or karavella from the plant Momordica Charantia.

-This meal (and all to come) is vegan.
+This meal is vegan.

-A person in front of me picks a vegetable from a bowl, puts it in her hand and then her mouth.
+A person in front of me picks a vegetable from a bowl, puts it in her hand and then into her mouth.
 I think, “That’s not how we’re supposed to do it.”

 She chews, looks at me and asks, “What is it?”
 I shrug my shoulders and smile.
 She slaps a spoonful on her plate.
 A man in front of her bows his head slightly at the food while making lotus flower hands (eight fingers up touching each other with thumbs crossed as a gesture of giving appreciation).